The best books about personal health for your reading list

-The pandemic has taken a toll on all of us and impacted our physical and mental health immensely.
-There is no better time than now to reconnect with our body and plan our own health journey.
-For a successful start, we have listed our top ten best health books about personal health and well-being to boost your motivation and health education.
+The pandemic has taken a toll on all of us, impacting our physical and mental health immensely.
+Ther's no better time than now to reconnect with our bodies and plan our own health journeys.
+For a successful start, we've listed our 10 favourite books about personal health and well-being to help boost your motivation and health education.

-These books will give you insight information backed with scientific data on how our body works and what we need to know in order to achieve long-lasting health goals.
-They will shift your perspective and make you rethink everything you thought you knew about diets and nutrition.
-A healthy body will lead to a healthy mind, so get ready with these books to start a new chapter of your life.
+These books will give you insights backed by scientific data on how our bodies work and what we need to know in order to reach our long-term health goals.
+They'll shift your perspective and make you rethink everything you thought you knew about diets and nutrition.
+A healthy body leads to a healthy mind, so get ready with these books to start a new chapter of your life.

 1. Glucose Revolution by Jessie Inchauspé

-Biochemist and researcher Jessie Inchauspé is dedicated to helping people understand the role blood sugar plays in our lives with cutting-edge science.
-In her first book, the Glucose Revolution she explains how managing your blood sugar can change everything – from weight, sleep, cravings, to mood, energy, skin, and even slowing down aging.
+Biochemist and researcher Jessie Inchauspé is dedicated to helping people understand the role blood sugar plays in our lives using cutting-edge science.
+In her first book, the Glucose Revolution, she explains how managing your blood sugar can change everything – from weight, sleep, cravings, to mood, energy, skin, and even the rate at which you age.

 The book lists scientifically proven hacks to improve your health by flattening your glucose curve.
-Her advice on how eating in the right order will help you feel better and lose weight.
-Information on specific foods and ingredients to include in your daily diet will help you cut cravings.
+Her advice on how eating macronutrients in the right order will help you feel better and lose weight.
+Information on specific foods and ingredients to include in your daily diet will help you control cravings.

 Our key takeaway: It’s a comprehensive step-by-step guide on how to flatten your glucose curve to improve your mood, energy levels, and longevity.
 Definitely one of our best books about the importance of food and stable blood sugar levels for overall health.
 She also has a great Instagram account called @glucosegoddess where she regularly shares tips and scientific research.

 “What is the right order?
 It’s fiber first, protein and fat second, starches and sugars last.” ― Jessie Inchauspé